COVID-19 Vaccine

 • Problems with the baby’s growth

-• Risk of the baby dying, experiencing other medical complications, or needing to attend hospital in the first month of life
+• The baby dying, having other medical complications, or needing hospital treatment in the first month of life

-There is no known risk with using non-live, weakened or non-replicating vaccines in pregnancy, and all of the COVID-19 vaccines being used in the UK are non-live, weakened or non-replicating.
+There is no known risk with using any non-live vaccines in pregnancy, and the UK COVID-19 vaccines are non-live.

 Are there any alternatives to having a COVID-19 vaccination in pregnancy?

-COVID-19 vaccines are currently the most effective option for decreasing the risk of severe COVID-19.
-Although COVID-19 antiviral medications may also reduce the risk of severe COVID-19, the safety of these medications in pregnancy is unknown.
+COVID-19 vaccines are the most effective option for reducing the chance of severe COVID-19.
+Although antiviral medications can help to treat severe COVID-19, there is less information on the safety of these medications in pregnancy.

 What if I prefer not to have a COVID-19 vaccination in pregnancy?